-DSLR Camera: DSLR (Digital Single Lens Reflex) camera is the most versatile and expensive type of digital camera.
+DSLR Camera: DSLR (Digital single lens reflex) camera is the most versatile and expensive type of digital camera.
 It allows the user to change the lens to get the required zoom.
 Its lens may cost hundreds or thousands of dollars.
 It has a screen to display the image to be photographed.
 The user can manually adjust focus and exposure.
 DSLRs can also record high definition videos.
 DSLR cameras are much heavier and larger than point-and shoot cameras.

-4.2.6 Voice Input
+3.2.6 Voice Input

 Voice input is the process of entering audible sounds i.e. speech, music etc. in the computer using microphone.
 The microphone may be a stand-alone peripheral that sits on top of a desk, or built in the computer or device, or in a headset.
 Some external microphones have a cable that attaches to a port on the sound card on the computer.
 Others communicate using wireless technology such as Bluetooth.
 Uses of voice input include instant messaging that supports voice conversations, chat rooms that support voice chats, VoIP, and voice recognition.
 Recall that VoIP (Voice over IP) enables users to speak to other users over the Internet.
 Voice recognition, also called speech recognition, is the computer's capability of distinguishing spoken words.
-Other popular voice and Dragon Naturally Speaking.
+Other popular voice recognition programs for personal computers include IBM ViaVoice and Dragon Naturally Speaking.